Relative Arbitrage Opportunities with Interactions among $N$ Investors: Optimization of relative arbitrage in finite systems

-We assume each investor measures the logarithmic ratio of their own wealth at time $T$ to the benchmark in \eqref{benchmark}, and searches for a strategy with which the logarithmic ratio is above a personal level of preference almost surely.
+We assume that each investor measures the logarithmic ratio of his or her own wealth at time $T$ to the benchmark in \eqref{benchmark}, and searches for a strategy such that the logarithmic ratio remains, almost surely, above a personal level of preference.
 For $\ell = 1, \ldots, N$, we denote the investment preference of investor $\ell$ by $c_{\ell}$, a real number given at $t=0$.
-Note that $c_{\ell}$ is investor-specific constant, and so it might be different among individuals $\ell = 1,\ldots, N$.
+Note that $c_{\ell}$ is an investor-specific constant and thus might be different between individuals $\ell = 1,\ldots, N$.
 An arbitrary investor $\ell$ tries to achieve